 But muscle protein synthesis is not just determined by the protein content in the supplement or the whole foods.

 Same was the case with eggs.
-In a 2017 study in the American Journal of Clinical Nutrition, a Canadian research team, led by S. Van Vliet , compared the whole-body and muscle protein synthesis after the consumption of whole eggs with egg whites during exercise recovery in young men.
+A 2017 study, compared the whole-body and muscle protein synthesis after the consumption of whole eggs with egg whites during exercise recovery in young men.
 10 resistance-trained men, post exercise, consumed either whole eggs (18g protein, 17g fat) or egg whites (18g protein, 0g fat).
-Researchers found that, ingestion of whole eggs immediately after resistance exercise resulted in greater stimulation of muscle protein synthesis than did the ingestion of egg whites, despite being matched for protein content in young men.

-Whey Protein Powder Advantages & Disadvantages:
+Whey Protein Advantages & Disadvantages:

-Letâs compare two sources of proteins with high biological value: i.e. whole eggs and whey.
+Let’s compare two sources of proteins with high biological value: i.e. whole eggs and whey.
 The only comparison would be proteins, not the other micronutrients.

 On an average, the cost of egg in Indian market = Rs.
 6-8/piece